Championing women and girls in sport

 A resource hub for women in sport governance and administration.

-Supporting the sustainability of women's national league teams in WA.
+Supporting sustainability of women's national league teams in WA

 Women of Sport provides networking and professional development opportunities for women working or volunteering in the sport industry.